Yasserbhb/LLM-first-token-logprob-classification/README.md

 # LLM Refusal Detection via First-Token Log-Probabilities

-Implementation of the paper **["Don't Stop Me Now: Embedding Based Scheduling for LLMs"](https://arxiv.org/abs/2501.00660)** by Ben Finkelshtein et al., exploring refusal detection in small language models using first-token log-probability analysis.
+Implementation of the paper **["Do Stop Me Now: Detecting Boilerplate Responses with a Single Iteration"](https://arxiv.org/abs/2510.22679)** by Yuval Kainan and Shaked Zychlinski (JFrog), exploring boilerplate responses in small language models using first-token log-probability analysis.

 ## What This Does